Central Karakoram National Park: Flora and fauna

 Some valleys are dominated by communities of West Himalayan spruce, Himalayan white pine and Pashtun juniper, including some pure stands of P. smithiana.
 Smaller shrubs and plants associated with these communities include sea wormwood, Astragalus gilgitensis, Fragaria nubicola, Geranium nepalensis, Kashmir balsam, Thymus linearis, white clover, Rubus irritans, Taraxacum karakorium and Taraxacum affinis.
 On some east and south-facing slopes, common sea buckthorn is the dominant shrub, often associated with Berberis lyceum, and on some east-facing slopes at higher altitudes there are communities dominated by Rosa webbiana and Ribes orientale.
 Other herbaceous plants growing on the sparse grassland, especially in gullies and ravines, are Salix denticulata, Mertensia tibetica, Potentilla desertorum, Juniperus polycarpus, alpine bistort, Berberis pachyacantha and Spiraea lycioides.

-Larger mammals found in this region include the Marco Polo sheep (Ovis ammon polii), the markhor (Capra falconeri), the ibex (Capra ibex) and the urial (Ovis orientalis vignei).
-The snow leopard (Panthera uncia) preys on these, and also on the pikas, hares and gamebirds found here.
-Other predators include the mountain weasel (Mustela altaica), the beech marten (Martes foina), the brown bear (Ursos arctos), the Asian black bear (Selenarctos thibetanus), the Turkestan lynx (Lynx lynx isabellinus), the red fox (Vulpes vulpes) and the Tibetan wolf (Canis lupus filchneri).
+Larger mammals found in this region include the Marco Polo sheep, markhor, ibex and urial.
+The snow leopard preys on these, and also on the pikas, hares and gamebirds found here.
+Other predators include the mountain weasel, beech marten, brown bear, Asian black bear, Turkestan lynx, red fox and Tibetan wolf.
+There are three species of lizard in the park but no amphibians.

 The number of bird species present is low.
-The robin accentor (Prunella rubeuloides) and black-throated thrush (Turdus ruficollis) overwinter here, and vultures, birds of prey, rosefinches (Carpodacus spp.), Himalayan monals (Lophophorus impejanus) and Güldenstädt's redstarts (Phoenicurus erythrogaster) remain throughout the year, though they may move to somewhat lower elevations in winter.
-There are three species of lizard in the park but no amphibians.
+The robin accentor and black-throated thrush overwinter here, and vultures, birds of prey, rosefinches, Himalayan monals and Güldenstädt's redstarts remain throughout the year, though they may move to somewhat lower elevations in winter.
+The park has been designated an Important Bird Area (IBA) by BirdLife International.